US drops largest non-nuclear bomb in Afghanistan

 The bomb was dropped by an MC-130 aircraft, operated by Air Force Special Operations Command, according to the military sources.

-They said the target was ISIS tunnels and personnel in the Achin district of the Nangarhar province.
+They said the target was an ISIS tunnel and cave complex as well as personnel in the Achin district of the Nangarhar province.

 The military is currently assessing the damage.
 Gen. John Nicholson, commander of US forces in Afghanistan, signed off on the use of the bomb, according to the sources.
+Authority had to be sought from Gen. Joseph Votel, commander of US Central Command.

 This is the first time a MOAB has been used in the battlefield, according to the US officials.
 This munition was developed during the Iraq War.